charYBC/Minecraft_datapack_Libraries/README.md

 add enchantments for the tool:
 data modify storage custom_enchant:storage EnchantData.enchantments append value ["enchant1","enchant2","enchant3"...]

-add probabilities for the corresponding enchantment:
+add probabilities of getting the enchantment(out of 100) for the corresponding enchantment:
 data modify storage custom_enchant:storage EnchantData.probabilities append value [??,??,??...]

 add levelranges (max level of the enchantment, it needs to be smaller than 10 for now, you can add more items into the levels to have more levelranges):